panCtrlV/bigDataStat-book/chapter1.md

       Another consideration in choosing a file format is to facilitate data analysis. <font color='red'>For example, if interactive data analysis is desired, file formats that are cheap to serialize and deserialize is preferrable.
 (TODO: not sure if this statement is correct.)</font>

   * Data model

+    When we are performing ad hoc analysis, a suitable representation of the underlying analytical objects along with the converion tools will be very helpful.
+For example, ADAM provide is the set of Avro schemas for bioinformatics study.
+Once data is converted into the corresponding Avro schemas, many large-scale computations become relatively easy to express and distribute.[^Avro_schema_example]

     <font color='red'>TODO: What are the difference and relationship between these two? -- It (Parquet) is largely based on the underlying data storage format used in Google’s Dremel system (see “Dremel: Interactive Analysis of Web-scale Datasets” Proc.
 VLDB, 2010, by Melnik et al.), and has a data model that is compatible with Avro, Thrift, and Protocol Buffers.</font>